Aspire0ne/MCDP-downloads/README.md

 # MCDP-downloads
-### A download hub for the closed-source MCDP project.
+### A download hub for the closed-source MCDP (Minecraft Cheat Detection Project) project.